com-480-data-visualization/data-visualization-project-2021-vizies/README.md

 ![Daily energy consumption](/NRJ_daily_France.png)

 The plot above clearly indicates that open days are more energy consuming than weekend days.
-This can be explained by transport and business activities.
+This can be explained by industries and business activities.

 We can use these patterns in our energy consumption comparison between countries. indeed, we see a monthly pattern in each country, which is more or less pronounced: